|CALL or TEXT 609-914-1318|

 You want a web designer with integrity.
 Anyone can make promises that they may not be able to deliver.
 An honest web designer will tell you that no matter how good your website is, it's not going to automatically put you in the number one spot on Google or get you dozens of calls within the first month (at least not without additional services, which will not be free).
 An honest web designer is willing to lose a potential client rather than lie and tell them what they think they want to hear just to get the job.

-You want a web designer with technical expertise, creativity, and several years of experience.
-Web design is an art and a science.
+You want a web designer with technical expertise and creativity, because web design is both an art and a science.
 The website has to be visually appealing but must also work correctly.
 Technical know-how without artistic creativity, and creativity without technical expertise, will not be enough for a great website.

 Speaking of creativity, you want a web designer who will actually "design" your website.
-This means using an original layout and design that he/she created, instead of using a template that was designed by someone else and looks like every other website out there.
+This means using an original layout and design that he/she created, instead of using a template that was designed by someone else.

 You want a web designer who knows how to hand-code "old school" style.
 This means being able to type html and css code by hand, which VERY few website "designers" these days know how to do.
 A thorough working knowledge of html and css means that your website can include detailed customizations that would be difficult or impossible to do otherwise.

-You want a web designer who has experience not just with web design but with everything else that goes along with it that can help your website perform better and rank better in search engines, such as image/photo editing and enhancement, search engine optimization (SEO), online marketing, social media, etc. Your website is only one facet of your online presence.
+You want a web designer who has experience not just with web design but with everything else that goes along with it that can help your website perform better and rank better in search engines, such as image/photo editing and enhancement, search engine optimization (SEO), online marketing, social media, and more.
+Your website is only one facet of your online presence, and many years of experience is required because technologies are always changing.